llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 transform C++ templates for the sake of instantiating them.
-When the parser reaches a template instantiation in the source code, `TreeTransform` builds a transformed copy of the AST subtree that represents the template, and it inserts that copy into the syntactic context of the template instantiation.
+When the parser reaches a template instantiation in the source code, `TreeTransform` builds a transformed copy of the AST subtree that represents the template, and it inserts that copy into the AST.
 This insertion is part of the normal process of extending the AST during parsing and so does not violate AST immutability.

 `TreeTransform`'s design has some convenient properties for Clacc's
 purposes: